|

 School Listing

-for the United States and Canada comes
+The following lists for the United States and Canada

-of university and college sites, check directories such as Yahoo's
+complete listing of university and college sites, check directories such as Yahoo's

 Colleges & Universities.
 United